AmyJeanes/Transformers-Notebooks/README.md

 ### Install PyTorch

-Run `nvidia-smi` in a terminal to check your CUDA version.
+If using a Nvidia GPU for acceleration, run `nvidia-smi` in a terminal to check your CUDA version.
 It should be listed at the top right, e.g. `CUDA Version: 13.0`, for example:

 ```
 > nvidia-smi